glycodynamics/Tutorial-Glycoprotein-MD/README.md

 module load amber/20
 ./eq-CGpu.sh &
 ```
 This calculation may take 20-30 minutes.
-Therefore try to understand the content of eq-CGpu.sh (see described below) in the mean-time:
+Therefore try to understand the content of eq-CGpu.sh (see described below) in the meantime:
 ```
 export pmemd_bin="mpirun -np 12 pmemd.MPI"
 export amber_bin=pmemd.cuda